SamMed05/c-cpp-notes/docs/cpp/cpp-intro.md

 them.

 If everything works as planned, an *object file* made up of machine code is created.
-The object file is also referred to as a *module* and can be direcly executed by the processor (unlike source code).
+The object file is also referred to as a *module* and can be directly executed by the processor (unlike source code).

 ### Linking